ShayHassidim/gigaspaces-wiki-jekyll/xap97/how-to-configure-multicast.markdown

 GigaSpaces uses multicast in the following cases:

-- [When deploying onto the service grid](./deploying-onto-the-service-grid.html) GigaSpaces XAP uses multicast to discover the [Lookup Service](./lookup-service-configuration.html ), and register their proxies.
+- [When deploying into the service grid](./deploying-onto-the-service-grid.html) GigaSpaces XAP uses multicast to discover the [Lookup Service](./lookup-service-configuration.html ), and register their proxies.
 - Clients use multicast to discover the [Lookup Service](./lookup-service-configuration.html ) and look up a matching service proxy (such as the space).

 {% tip title=What should I do in order to determine if multicast is enabled on my environment? %}